Dear reader of ADxS.org, please excuse the disruption.

 In many studies, not enough cortisol samples are taken at the end of the stress test to take this into account.

-According to one source, the cortisol levels of ADHD sufferers only deviate (upwards) from those of non-affected people, even under stress, if relationship-related issues were the subject of the stress test (increased sensitivity to relationship issues), but not in the case of purely cognitive stressors.14 This is not confirmed by most studies.
+According to one source, the cortisol levels of people with ADHD only deviate (upwards) from those of people without ADHD, even under stress, if relationship-related issues were the subject of the stress test (increased sensitivity to relationship issues), but not in the case of purely cognitive stressors.14 This is not confirmed by most studies.
 To clarify this, a distinction is made below between cognitive and emotional stressors.

 2.4.
 Cortisol stress responses by gender